HomeDirectoriesData Licensing: The Hidden Revenue Stream for Modern Directories

 • Transparency: Inform data subjects about licensing in privacy notices

 Your privacy policy must disclose data licensing.
 Generic language about “sharing with partners” doesn’t satisfy transparency requirements.
 You need specific disclosure that directory information may be licensed to third parties for business purposes.
-This disclosure should appear prominently when users submit listings.
+That disclosure should appear prominently when users submit listings.

 Some data simply can’t be licensed under privacy regulations.
 Personal email addresses, residential addresses, or sensitive personal information require explicit consent for commercial licensing.
-Stick to business contact information and publicly available data to minimize compliance risk.
+Stick to business contact information and publicly available data to reduce compliance risk.

 Technical protections include: